Breast Cancer Awareness

-As the actress, Julia Louis-Dreyfus shared on social media last year when she announced that she had breast cancer, 1 in 8 women will have breast cancer in their life.
-It is the most common cancer in American women.
-The current estimate is that almost 41,000 women will die from breast cancer this year.
-There is some good news in current statistics: death rates are down 39% from 1989 to 2015.
+One in eight women will have breast cancer in their life.
+It is the most common cancer in American women, except for skin cancer.
+The current estimate is that 43,250 women will die from breast cancer this year, a slight decrease from last year.
 This is thought to be due to better screening and better treatment.
 Identifying the disease early does improve outcomes.

 Screening for breast cancer is done with a mammogram.
-While not a comfortable test, it is not invasive and provides good information.
-The current recommendation is for women between 50 and 74 years to have a mammogram at least every 2 years.
+While not a comfortable exam, it is not invasive and provides valuable information.
+The current recommendation from the US Preventative Services Task Force is for women between 50 and 74 years to have a mammogram at least every 2 years.
 My patients often come in with letters from the radiology locations stating that they are due for their “annual” mammogram.
-We usually have a discussion about the current guidelines and come to an agreement that they are comfortable with following.
-This recommendation is rated as a “B” level recommendation.
-This recommendation is backed by evidence and should be followed.
+The American Cancer Society recommends women aged 45-54 have yearly mammograms and those 55 and older have them every other year.
+We usually discuss the current guidelines and reach an agreement that they are comfortable with following.
+This USPTF recommendation is rated as a “B” level recommendation, meaning that the recommendation is backed by evidence and should be followed.

-For those between 40 and 49, the recommendation is to individualize screening.
+For those between 40 and 49, screening should be individualized.
 If a patient is at risk for breast cancer, screening mammograms should be offered every two years.
-Those risks include being over-weight, not having a completed pregnancy, drinking alcohol, smoking and not getting enough exercise.
+Those risks include being overweight, not having a completed pregnancy, drinking alcohol, smoking, and not getting enough exercise.
 Women with a family history of breast cancer should also be counseled about starting mammogram screening early.
-There is risk of starting mammograms early because of false positive tests and extra procedures that may not be necessary.
+There is a risk in starting mammograms early because of false positive tests and extra procedures that may not be necessary.

 For women 75 and older, there is no good evidence that mammograms should be continued.
 Our approach is to consider a woman’s overall health before suggesting that breast cancer screening should continue.
 This is definitely an individual decision.

 At HealthTexas, breast cancer screening is one of our quality measures.
-We do our best to have all of our eligible patients undergo the appropriate screening for their age, health and risks.
-If you are 50 or over, please take with your physician about a screening mammogram.
+We do our best to have all of our eligible patients undergo the appropriate screening, health, and risks.
+If you are 40 or over, please talk with your physician about a screening mammogram.
 If you don’t have a primary care physician, consider one of the physicians of HealthTexas.
-We all work to practice the same, high-level of care.
+We all work to practice the same, high level of care, every patient, every time.